-By numbers alone Sugihara should be at the top of the list, but I've given him the number two spot.
+Sugihara is fairly well known in Japan, and by numbers alone Sugihara should be at the top of the list, but I've given him the number two spot.
 Why?
 As much as he was a Japanese national, his only act of antagonism towards Imperial Japan was writing the visas, which you might argue was a dangerous thing to do; however I'd question the likelihood of Imperial Japan to go so far to persecute him.
-No, more than anything, Sugihara is a hero of Europe, rather than Japan.
+More than anything, I'd describe Sugihara as a hero of Europe, rather than Japan.

-FYI, here an essay of spectacular scope** regarding Sugihara: informative link.
+FYI, here is an essay of spectacular scope** regarding Sugihara: informative link.

 Nevertheless, one might argue for Shidehara's heroism in the face of the assassination attempt on his contemporary by ultranationalists, and its this argument for which I include him in this list, even though there is much more to talk about regarding Shidehara.